dask/dask/docs/source/best-practices.rst

 Load Data with Dask
 -------------------

-If you are going to work with large Python objects, then please let Dask create them.
-A common anti-pattern we see is people creating large Python objects outside of Dask, and then giving those to Dask and asking it to manage them.
+If you need to work with large Python objects, then please let Dask create them.
+A common anti-pattern we see is people creating large Python objects outside of Dask, then giving those objects to Dask and asking it to manage them.
-This works, but means that Dask needs to move around these very heavy objects with its metadata, rather than as normal Dask-controled results.
+This works, but means that Dask needs to move around these very large objects with its metadata, rather than as normal Dask-controlled results.

-Here are some common anti-examples and nicer alternatives:
+Here are some common patterns to avoid and nicer alternatives:

 DataFrames
 ~~~~~~~~~~